 Drilling and testing was completed in May.
-Remaining work includes a variety of punch list items and completion of the final engineering report.
-The unofficial test results estimate the yield from the well to be above 1,000 gallons per minute.
+According to the final engineering report, the test results estimate the yield from the well to be above 1,000 gallons per minute.
 This will be one of the top producing wells in the water production system.

-Once the final engineering report is received, an RFP will be issued for engineering services to design the well house and equip the well.
+This month, an RFP will be issued for engineering services to design the well house and equip the well.
 It is anticipated that the well will be online by the summer of 2020.